-Figure 11: Percent of APO member jurisdiction's minority population by Census block group.
-According to the U.S. Census Bureau's 2014-2018 American Community Survey Five Year Estimates, a total of 22,563 residents (out of 135,441) have been identified as being from a minority population.
-Minority populations include individuals who identify as one or more of the following: Black/African American alone; American Indian and Alaska Native alone; Asian alone; Native Hawaiian and other Pacific Islander alone; some other race; two or mor races; and Hispanic or Latino descent.
-This corresponds to a regional average of 16.7 percent of the APO's planning area population.
+Figure 11: Percent of APO member jurisdiction's people-of-color population by Census block group.
+According to the U.S. Census Bureau's 2014-2018 American Community Survey Five Year Estimates, a total of 22,563 residents (out of 135,441) have been identified as being person of color.
+People-of-color populations include individuals who identify as one or more of the following: Black/African American alone; American Indian and Alaska Native alone; Asian alone; Native Hawaiian and other Pacific Islander alone; some other race; two or mor races; and Hispanic or Latino descent.
+This corresponds to a regional average of 16.7% (threshold) of the APO's planning area population.
+The shaded Census block groups indicate areas that have a people-of-color population greater than the regional average.
 Data courtesy of U.S. Census Bureau's 2014-2018 ACS Five Year Estimates.